The moment I open the door, I know.

 Then we have to do the hardest thing.

 We drive to the nursing home to my Grandfather.
-I have to tell him that his wife of over sixty years had passed away.
+I have to tell him that his wife of over sixty years has passed away.

 I take a seat next to his bed and his hand.
 ‘Grandpa, you know that Granny was very sick.’
 His face doesn’t move.
 ‘I’m afraid I have bad news.
 Grandma passed away this morning.’

 ‘Oh.
-Oh, really,’ he states and even if his face shows no expression, there’s plain horror in his voice.
+Oh, really,’ he states.
+Even if his face shows no expression, there’s plain horror in his voice.
 I tell him everything, every detail, very calmly and with all the patience I can muster.
-‘It was peaceful and painless and lovingly.
+‘It was peaceful and painless and full of love.
 There was a sunset, and I sang for her.
 In her last waking moment, she was not alone.
 And it did not hurt.’

 I also know that we can somehow bear this as a family.

 Suddenly, I hear Grandma, incredibly clearly: ‘Don’t be sad, my child.
-I’m fine, fine am I!
-I am frisky and jolly.
+I’m fine, really fine!
+I’m frisky and jolly.
 I feel no more pain.
 I can walk and dance and jump again.
-If only I would have known how amazing this would be – oh, I even would have left much earlier!’
+If I’d known how amazing this would be – oh, I would have left much earlier!’

 I can’t help but smile.
-No idea if there is life after death and how it looks like.
-But my Grandma is all right – wherever or whatever she is right now.
+I’ve no idea if there’s life after death or what it’s like.
+But my Grandma is all right – wherever or whatever she is now.

-Yes, life without her is going to be hard, she is so thoroughly missed already.
-And will always be.
+Yes, life without her is going to be hard.
+She’s already so thoroughly missed, and always will be.
 Her wit, her advice, her hugs.
 Life without her feels like someone took away the cosy blanket.
-But over ten years of illness, fight, pain and suffering are finally over.
-And we will always, always and forever have her with us.
+But over ten years of illness, fighting, pain, and suffering are finally over.
+And we’ll always, always have her with us.
 Her voice, her comments.